First passage of a diffusing particle under stochastic resetting in bounded domains with spherical symmetry

-Using a renewal approach, we derive the mean time to adsorption (MTA) as functions of $\gamma$ and the initial distance $r$ of the particle to the center of sphere.
+Using a renewal approach, we derive the mean time to adsorption (MTA) as functions of $\gamma$ and the initial distance $r$ of the particle to the centre of sphere.
 For a $d$-dimensional sphere of radius $R$, the MTA can be optimized at a nonzero resetting rate $\gamma_{{\rm opt}}$ when $r>r_c=\sqrt{d/d+4})R$, and $\gamma_{{\rm opt}}$ shows a continuous transition at $r=r_c$.
-While for concentric spheres, the resetting can lead to more rich feature of phase transitions.
-A domain in which the resetting expedites the MTA is $(R_1, r_{c_1}) \cup (r_{c_2},R_2)$, where $R_1$ and $R_2$ are the radiuses of inner sphere and outer sphere, respectively.
+For two concentric spheres, the resetting can lead to more rich feature of phase transitions.
+The domains in which the resetting expedites the MTA are $(R_1, r_{c_1}) \cup (r_{c_2},R_2)$, where $R_1$ and $R_2$ are the radii of the inner sphere and outer sphere, respectively.
 Interestingly, when $R_1/R_2$ is less than a critical value, $\gamma_{{\rm opt}}$ shows a discontinuous transition at $r=r_{c_1}$ and a continuous transition at $r=r_{c_2}$.
 Otherwise, both the transitions are continuous.
 Finally, the asymptotical behaviors in the limit of $R_1/R_2 \to 0$ at two transitions are shown.